EdJ/fdn-kata-demo/README.md

-## Foundation Kata
+# Foundation Kata

 This is an opportunity to show off your coding skills!

 Please spend no more than 30 minutes on the task :) Please use node.js for your solution, but feel free to break out of the provided folder structure.
+We're happy to accept solutions demonstrating use of TDD.

+Please provide your solution as a separate public copy of this repository.

-# The Kata
+## The Kata

 At Foundation we want to provide a way for our users to configure and run simple workflows.
 Workflows can have multiple steps, and each step can run a pre-defined function.